Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 These woods have hazardous chemicals that can be toxic.
 Also, avoid woods that have high sap content, like pine.
 Sap produces soot and creosote which coats the oven floor and is bad for humans.
 This is especially important when using various woods in commercial wood fired pizza ovens.

-Best Wood for Pizza Oven
+Best Pizza Oven Wood

 Now that you know the types of wood that you don’t want to use, you may be asking “what is the best fuel for pizza ovens”?